Simonvm9114/sql_queries/readme.md

 This object also supports *GROUP BY*, *HAVING*, *ORDER BY*, *LIMIT* and *JOIN* statements.
 There is also the **sql_update** object, which supports *UPDATE*, *SET* and *WHERE* statements.
 Review the documentation to get a better understanding of how to implement these statements.
+For a quick demo you can also view to one minute demo's to get you started with this module.
+These can be found on [youtube](https://www.youtube.com/playlist?list=PLI4WFrsrAg8sCeBj5xdJ6n79_3Yq3Sz23).

 Convert a **sql_query** (sub)object to a string using the build-in str() function to get your SQL query as text.
 The result can be used directly in for example pandas' *pd.read_sql_query()*